Mariano Zufía Urrizalqui: Rise to officialdom (1960-1971)

 During the local elections of 1966 Zufía stood as the candidate of Hermandad Obrera de Acción Católica.
 He and two other HOAC contenders were elected.
 Zufía was nominated one of deputy mayors and elected as president of Comisión de Hacienda.
 In 1967-1969 he served in Comisión Permanente of the ayuntamiento.
 He soon earned his name as the person who engaged in numerous community-oriented initiatives and became known as member of “grupo social”.
 Some of his initiatives, marked by the anti-regime flavor, triggered reaction; the 1968 conference on human rights was suspended by administration.
 The same year Zufía refused to sign a manifesto which condemned the ETA bombing attempt during Vuelta a España; he explained he could not have signed a document which endorsed the regime.
 In return he was dismissed as teniente de alcalde, which in turn triggered some minor public protests.
-In 1969 he was fined 25,000 ptas for irregularities related to organisation of the massive Montejurra rally.
-In the early 1970s he was reinstated as deputy mayor when nominayed the 5th teniente de alcalde, and he again entered Comisión Permanente of the ayuntamiento.
+In 1969 he was fined 25,000 pesetas for irregularities related to organisation of the massive Montejurra rally.
+In the early 1970s he was reinstated as deputy mayor when nominated the 5th teniente de alcalde, and he again entered Comisión Permanente of the ayuntamiento.

-In the late 1960s the progressist faction of Carlos Hugo marginalized the Traditionalists and took control over the Carlist structures nationwide.
+In the late 1960s the progressive faction of Carlos Hugo marginalized the Traditionalists and took control over the Carlist structures nationwide.
 None of the sources consulted lists Zufía as a protagonist in this confrontation.
 On the one hand, he cultivated Traditionalist features when engaged in religious initiatives, be it as member of Consejo Pastoral or Junta Diocesana Económica; he even drafted new economic scheme for local parishes, the plan well received by the archbishop.
-On the other hand, his social endeavors in the ayuntamiento – e.g. support for so-called Plan Sur, a massive development project targeting southern outskirts of Pamplona and opposed by the establishment - were perfectly in line with the progressist line, advanced by Carlos Hugo.
+On the other hand, his social endeavors in the ayuntamiento – e.g. support for so-called Plan Sur, a massive development project targeting southern outskirts of Pamplona and opposed by the establishment - were perfectly in line with the progressive line, advanced by Carlos Hugo.
 As member of the Navarrese regional party executive Zufía supported expulsion from Carlist structures of the Baleztena brothers and later admitted having been fully supportive of the radical left-wing turn, engineered by the carlohuguistas.